BaksiLi/CS-Hypomnema/README.md

 [![Licence: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 Note-taker: [Baksi](https://github.com/BaksiLi)
 This repository curates a few computer science notes.
-It records my steps of learning, which means it will keep updating, as the knowledge could never suffice.
+It records my steps of learning, which means its scope is bounded by my personal interest, but it will keep updating as limited knowledge could never suffice.

 Anyone is more than welcomed to give suggestions, or even raise a PR.

 Lastly, please feel free to **star this repository** if you found it interesting or boring (yeah, p ∨ ¬p).